yamsharon/conntour-space-explorer/frontend/README.md

   - Search query and timestamp
   - Top 3 result thumbnails with rounded corners (positioned on the right)
   - Delete button for individual items (far right)
-- Clicking a history item navigates to search page with that query and `skipHistory=true` parameter
+- Clicking a history item navigates to search page with:
+  - The original query: `q=<query>`
+  - The history ID: `historyId=<id>`
+  - Skip history flag: `skipHistory=true`
+  - The SearchPage then fetches the pre-calculated results via API call to `/api/history/{id}/results`
-  - This prevents creating duplicate history entries when viewing past searches
+  - This prevents creating duplicate history entries and shows the exact original results
 - Pagination controls (Previous/Next buttons)
 - Loading and error states
 - Empty state when no history exists